TebaldiLab/cellmarkeraccordion/README.md

 ![Logo](https://github.com/TebaldiLab/cellmarkeraccordion/assets/68125242/f71d49b1-72c9-4c45-99d8-e682248154ab)
 # cellmarkeraccordion
-### R package for automatically annotating and interpreting single-cell populations.
+### R package for automated annotation and interpretation of single-cell and spatial omics data.
 ## Installation
 To install the `cellmarkeraccordion` package directly from GitHub the `devtools` package is required.
 If not already installed on your system, run
 ```bash